mixr26/parser_generator/README.md

 $$ stands for the value of the head, while $0, $1, $2,... stand for the values of first, second, third,... symbol of the body.

+It should be noted that all the values of grammar symbols should be synthesized and semantic actions can only occur at the end of the production body (e.g. postfix SDT with and S-attributed SDD).

 ## Example
 All which was previously explained can be seen in action by running the parser generator on the **example.mlg** file found in the *example/* directory.
 The file describes syntax-directed translation of simple arithmetic expressions, which